Ashley-Pettit/WelcometoUNSW/README.md

 - This is a contentious solution.
 I like it however, I know not everyone like rescue statements!
 - I feel this is highly unlikely in it's use to hide an error.
 - The other considered solution was to render an alert saying 'zendesk_offline'

-###HOW TO RUN

-1. Download this repo by clicking the download as zip button
-2. Unzip the file
-4. Ensure you have at least v2.2.2 of ruby installed.
-You can check by running ruby -v in your terminal/console.
-Ruby can be downloaded at https://www.ruby-lang.org/en/downloads/
-5. With ruby installed navigate to the downloaded unzipped file with your terminal
-6. Once in the folder type ruby 'rails s' to start the servers
-7. In your browser navigate to 'http://localhost:3000/'
-8. You can play around with the program here.
-9. To see how the program functions with the API offline you can turn off your internet and do the same.
-10. To run tests - rspec spec/controllers/tickets_controller_spec.rb

-Note it's a little slow due to the nature of constantly fetching data.
-I didn't want to overcomplicate the solution by looking into caching or a database

 ###CHALLENGES